Introduction to the 'Bucharest' galleries

 With the spring progressing to early summer, I returned from a trip to Milan, where I'd preferred the speed of my mobile phone to capture images (see the Milano gallery).
 The results were fun and encouraged the same approach in Bucharest concluding with the gallery: Impressions of Bucharest

-See also 'Bucharest: Late Autumn & Winter', which is my most recent project in the city.
+See also 'Bucharest: Late Autumn & Winter', my most recent project in the city.